AdobeDocs/marketo-measure.en/help/introduction-to-marketo-measure/overview-resources/marketing-attribution.md

 ![](assets/1.png)

-These milestone touches are the foundation of Bizible's **attribution models**.
-Bizible offers six attribution models.
+These milestone touches are the foundation of Marketo Measure's **attribution models**.
+Marketo Measure offers six attribution models.
 Each model focuses on different stages in the customer journey and offers a general structure for attributing revenue credit to your marketing touchpoints.
 The model that you use depends on which stages of the journey you’re most interested in measuring and how much data you want to report on.
-The attribution models that Bizible offers are:
+The attribution models that Marketo Measure offers are:

 * First Touch
 * Lead Creation